-The Marvel films play with different tones and subgenres within their sci-fi/fantasy superhero framework, just as Agent Carter had a more screwball feel than Agents of SHIELD, which a Netflix project would do well to capitalize on.
+The MCU films employ various tones within their overall sci-fi/fantasy superhero framework, just as Agent Carter had a more screwball feel than Agents of SHIELD, which a Netflix project would do well to capitalize on.
 Like Marvel’s other anthology comics of the era, Strange Tales began life telling standalone stories of alien visitors, weird mystic curses, and such, but as the Marvel Comics Universe took hold it ended up co-featuring two very unlike strips in Doctor Strange and Nick Fury, so a broad array of content shouldn’t be a problem.
 And if you ask me, Peggy Carter is one fine broad.

 Agent Carter images © 2015, 2016 ABC Studios & Marvel Television.